 GLASSES are HOT: And the best thing about them is that they automatically make you look smart- boosting your IQ by at least 50 points, lol.
-Glasses are absolutely a perfect addition to an Urban Gentleman’s wardrobe.
+So it’s a surefire way to get best IQ test scores, hehe.
+Glasses are absolutely a perfect addition to an Urban Gentleman’s wardrobe to smart it up.

 Tips while buying spectacles : As Always, Fit Is Everything

 Your glasses should be about the same width as your face—no wider, no narrower.
 And the top of your frames should hit at your eyebrows.If your favorite pair of glasses isn’t fitting at the nose bridge, top-shelf eyewear stores can, in some cases, add plastic or silicone pads.Get your glasses serviced once a year.
 The shop will tighten the screws, buff scratches from the plastic, and refit them to your face.Shell out for good lenses.
 Thin, anti reflective lenses are pricey, but they’re lighter, more comfortable, and worth it.

 There are some basic dos and don’ts for the various shapes we see faces in:

 Glasses for Round Face –